 Many of the city’s oldest houses are private homes, open to the public only during certain times of the year.
 Still, the historic district’s Greek Revivals, Queen Anne Victorians, French Colonials, Creole cottages, and Italianate architecture are the city’s main draw and worth spending the better part of a day checking out.
 With a walking tour map of the National Historic Landmark District from the Information Center, the area is easily explored on foot – which is my plan, right after I tuck into a two-course breakfast of fresh fruit and Eggs Benedict.

 And now that I’ve burned off my breakfast, it’s time to have my first meat pie.
 Natchitoches is the home of the fried pastry shell stuffed with seasoned ground meat, typically a blend of beef and pork.
 And Lasyone's Meat Pie Restaurant is the place to go for this area treat.
-I also order the corn fritters, massive balls of spicy, fried cornmeal batter, crispy onion rings, and a crawfish pie — a new addition to the menu and my personal favorite.
+I also order the corn fritters, massive balls of spicy, fried cornmeal batter, crispy onion rings, and a crawfish pie — my personal favorite.